Debate, Voting and Decorum

 Nonetheless, while it is the Speaker who is charged with maintaining the dignity and decorum of the House, members have been reminded on multiple occasions by the Chair that they, themselves must take responsibility for their behaviour and conduct their business in an appropriate fashion.

 The Speaker has the authority to decide which members will speak.
 He or she is guided by lists created by the whips of the various political parties.
-Independent members may also speak at the authority of the Speaker.
+Independent members may also speak at the Speaker’s discretion.

 Members seek recognition to speak by rising in their place.